patrickmcsweeney81/EVisionBetCode/docs/CLEANUP_REPORT_DEC2025.md

 ## Notes

 - All functional logic preserved in `core/` and `ev_arb_bot.py`
-- README.txt updated to point users to EV_Finder for new projects
+- README.txt updated to point users to EVisionBetSite for new projects
 - No breaking changes to API or configuration
 - All git history preserved (nothing force-deleted)